kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 on the first night of the conference.
 As a surprise, [MemGraph](https://memgraph.com/) co-founder and CTO  [Marko Budiselić](https://www.linkedin.com/in/markobudiselic/) was also there (it was his first CIDR)!
-Marko is an extremely friendly and humble person you should meet and it great to share our insights about where GDBMSs make a difference in enterprise applications.
+Marko is an extremely friendly and humble person you should meet and it was great to share our insights about where GDBMSs make a difference in enterprise applications.

 I want to start a 3-part blog post to cover the contents of our CIDR paper in a less academic language: